Sounds of Hypopachus variolosus - Sheep Frog

 The sound of the Sheep Frog is a clear bleating (like a sheep) of about 2 seconds duration, repeated at approximately 15 second intervals.

-This is a 2 second recording of the advertisement call of a Sheep Frog recorded from the edge of a flooded ditch at night in Willacy County, Texas.
-This is a 46 second recording of the advertisement calls of a Sheep Frog at a close distance.
+sound This is a 46 second recording of the advertisement calls of a Sheep Frog at a close distance.
 Distant sheep frogs Texas Toads and insects are heard in the background.
-The recording was made at night in early July at the edge of a flooded ditch in Willacy County, Texas.
+The recording was made at night in early July at the edge of a flooded ditch in Willacy County, Texas shown to the right.

-This is a 38 second recording of the advertisement calls of a chorus of Sheep Frogs.
+sound This is a 38 second recording of the advertisement calls of a chorssus of Sheep Frogs.
 Gulf Coast Toads, Great Plains Narrow-mouthed Toads, and many different insects are heard in the background.
 The recording was made at night in early July at the edge of a flooded ditch in Jim Wells County, Texas.

 You can listen to another recording of this frog at the Herps of Texas Web Site.